Quickfra/quickfra/terraform/README.md

 # Oracle Cloud Instance with Terraform

-This Terraform configuration sets up a simple Oracle Cloud Infrastructure (OCI) with the following components:
+This Terraform configuration sets up an Oracle Cloud Infrastructure (OCI) with the following components:

 - A Virtual Cloud Network (VCN)
 - An Internet Gateway
 - A Subnet for the instance
 - A Route Table for routing traffic
-- A Security List with rules for SSH and HTTP, HTTPs, and mail ports
+- A Security List with rules for SSH and HTTP, HTTPs, mail ports and everything required for Coolify.
-- A VM.Standard.A1.Flex instance (1 OCPU, 2GB RAM - Always Free tier)
+- A VM.Standard.A1.Flex instance (1 OCPU, 4GB RAM - Always Free tier)
 - An Ubuntu 22.04 LTS operating system

 ![](https://i.imgur.com/D1bdNKv.png)